eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-05_japan-aesthetics-1--deans-tokyo-snapshots-u1zavuys.md

 - - -

-This page is synchronized from the post: [Japan Aesthetics #1 🍙 Dean's Tokyo Snapshots 🍙](https://steemit.com/@deanliu/japan-aesthetics-1--deans-tokyo-snapshots-u1zavuys)
+This page is synchronized from the post: ['Japan Aesthetics #1 🍙 Dean''s Tokyo Snapshots 🍙'](https://steemit.com/@deanliu/japan-aesthetics-1--deans-tokyo-snapshots-u1zavuys)